-See how it looks like:
+See what it looks like:

 When a customer writes to the support, the system automatically identifies which channel they come from, and tags the dialog with the channel label.
-So, agents don’t have to spend their time on understanding the context of the issue and sorting conversations.
+So, agents don’t have to spend their time understanding the context of the issue and sorting conversations.

 Chat messages when a customer stays on the same page for a long time